Blog

 It’s no secret that Active Directory is a favorite target of threat actors.

-This is because Active Directory controls access to virtually all network resources.
+As mentioned, this is because Active Directory controls access to virtually all network resources.
 Essentially, hackers target AD because it “holds the keys to the kingdom.”

-Meanwhile, “kerberoasting” (an attack that exploits the Kerberos authentication protocol in AD) is occurring with frightening regularity.
 IBM’s 2024 X-Force Threat Intelligence Index reports that kerberoasting has increased by 100%.

-Here’s why: businesses continue to use plaintext passwords in their enterprise environments.
-In addition, more than 95% don’t implement their own password security policies, especially for automated service accounts.
+• More than 95% don’t implement their own password security policies, especially for automated service accounts.

-Meanwhile, up to 85% of privileged permissions aren’t revoked after maintenance tasks are completed.
+• Up to 85% of privileged permissions aren’t revoked after maintenance tasks are completed.

-To make matters worse, manually configured service accounts often have the “password never expires” flag enabled.
+• Manually configured service accounts often have the “password never expires” flag enabled.
 These passwords follow old security practices and are much easier to crack.

 • PKNIT (Kerberos Public Key Cryptography for Initial Authentication in Kerberos) support for cryptographic agility